 1. Safari – The Best browser for Mac

-Safari is the native browser on Mac computers, and it’s by far the most popular choice of browsers among Mac users.
+Safari is the native browser on Mac computers and is by far the most popular browser choice among Mac users.
 Safari has a lot of features that make it stand out from other browsers, with key features including:

-- Safari syncs bookmarks, passwords and tabs across devices through iCloud.
-This means that when you log into your account on a different computer or device, all information from your previous session will be available to you.
+• Safari syncs bookmark, passwords, and tabs across devices through iCloud.
+All information from your previous session will be available when you log into your account on a different computer or device.
 This is especially useful if you use Safari on multiple computers (as I do), as you can always easily find the tabs you had open on your other devices.
 You can also choose to sync your browsing history this way.

-- Safari has a smooth and intuitive interface that makes it easy to use, even for users who aren’t particularly familiar with web browsers or have little experience with Macs.
+• Safari has a smooth and intuitive interface that makes it easy to use, even for users who need to become more familiar with web browsers or have little experience with Macs.
 The address bar at the top of the screen automatically suggests sites you’ve visited in the past and those you frequently visit, allowing you to navigate quickly back to some of your favorite destinations.
-The function keys change based on context, so if you’re browsing in full screen mode or in reader mode, they can adjust Safari’s preferences specific to that action.
+The function keys change based on context, so if you’re browsing in full-screen or reader mode, they can adjust Safari’s preferences to that action.

-- The iCloud Keychain feature can be used to store your usernames and passwords online, so Safari will remember them for you when you’re logging into your favorite websites.
-This feature is especially useful because it keeps your information stored safely online without ever sending it over the network unencrypted—your passwords are kept private.
+• The iCloud Keychain feature can store your usernames and passwords online, so Safari will remember them when you’re logging into your favorite websites.
+This feature is handy because it keeps your information stored safely online without ever sending it over the network unencrypted—your passwords are kept private.

 ➡ How to change safari background on Mac